WallarooLabs/wally/book/python/running-a-wallaroo-python-application.md

 ### A Note About PYTHONPATH

 Machida uses the `PYTHONPATH` environment variable to find modules that are imported by the application.
 You will have at least two modules in your `PYTHONPATH`: the application module and the `wallaroo` module.
-For example, if you have followed the directions for setting up the tutorial then the Wallaroo Python module is in `$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/machida/wallaroo.py` and the "Celsius to Fahrenheit" application module is in `$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/examples/python/celsius/celsius.py`, so you would export `PYTHONPATH` like this:
+For example, if you have followed the directions for setting up the tutorial then the Wallaroo Python module is in `$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/machida/lib/` and the "Celsius to Fahrenheit" application module is in `$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/examples/python/celsius/celsius.py`, you would export `PYTHONPATH` like this:

 ```bash
 export PYTHONPATH="$PYTHONPATH:$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/machida/lib:$HOME/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/examples/python/celsius"